#03 - Audience Response Systems

 Especially with large groups or courses, it is difficult for the lecturer to include all participants.
 A short analogue survey by students raising their hands works for small seminars, but becomes a challenge in a lecture hall.
 The new digital possibilities of ARS are therefore indispensable for large events.

-When do I use ARS such as feedbackr?
+When to use ARS such as feedbackr?